Jair4x/peeping-dorm-tool/README.md

 Few months after this repo I'll probably be finishing the translation.

 ## Install
-Install the [`XLSX`](https://www.npmjs.com/package/xlsx) library.
+Install the [`ExcelJS`](https://www.npmjs.com/package/exceljs) library.
 Done.
-Everything is from the base kit.
+Everything else is from the base kit.
 ## Usage
 Simple, just use your js/ts interpreter of preferece (node, bun run, deno run, whatever) and run the command.
 Giving no args will default to these folders: